innerspacetrainings/Application-Endless-Faller/README.md

 - Clone this repository.
 - Develop as you would do in a normal project.
 - Do not use copyright/third party libraries.
-- Upload this project to a public or private repository in your account and invite [Bernhard Fercher](https://github.com/bfercher) to it.
+- Upload this project to a public or private repository in your account and invite [Vitaly Popuzin](https://github.com/popuz) to it.

 ## Delivery

 ### Before implementation

 - Split the requirements into sub tasks and estimate the time it would take for each one.
-- Send an email to <bernhard.fercher@innerspace.eu> with your estimations.
+- Send an email to <vitaly.popuzin@innerspace.eu> with your estimations.
-- Optionally, contact Bernhard Fercher for requirements clarification.
+- Optionally, contact Vitaly Popuzin for requirements clarification.

 ### Implementation